dotoroart/cards/README.md

 - Cards are typically of a Breed, written on the category bar.
 - The purpose of this is for identifying which can be used with each other.

+#### *Species*

+- Some effects target cards by their Species.
+- This is usually written on the title of the card, or it is implied by the Breed.

 #### *Color*
 Cards may be of any of 6 Colors:
   - Colorless: Human